01208 892 855

 Mind operates an Information Line which provides information on types of mental health problem, where to get help, medication and alternative treatments and advocacy.
 It operates from 9am to 6pm Monday to Friday (except Bank Holidays)

-The charity SANE http://www.sane.org.uk/ provide emotional support and specialist information to anyone affected by mental health problems.
-Their SANE Line operates from 4.30pm to 10.30pm every day of the year:
+SANE provide emotional support and specialist information to anyone affected by mental health problems.
+Their SANE Line operates from 4.30pm to 10.30pm every day of the year.
+Call 0300 304 7000

-SHOUT – a new 24/7 text service for anyone who is in a crisis you can text 85258
+SHOUT – a 24/7 text service for anyone who is in a crisis.
+Text 85258

-Childline (for anyone under 19) free to call 0800 1111
+Childline (for anyone under 19) Call 0800 1111

-Side by Side is an online, supportive community provided by Mind:
+Side by Side is an online, supportive community provided by Mind.

-Rethink have an Advice Phone Line – 0300 5000 927 which is available Monday to Friday – 09.30am to 4pm (except Bank Holidays).
+Rethink Advice phone line – Monday to Friday – 09.30am to 4pm (except Bank Holidays).
+Call 0300 5000 927

 Signposting and information